Actindo-AG/Documentation/DocuTest/03_UserInterfaceDescription.md

 - ![Filter](../Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-END OF DELETE>
+>END OF DELETE

+>ADD

 The following functions are available in the editing toolbar:
+>END OF ADD
 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dispatch notes in the list are selected.